Lean (proof assistant): Mathematics

 Lean has received attention from mathematicians such as Thomas Hales, Kevin Buzzard, Terence Tao, and Heather Macbeth.
 Hales is using it for his project, Formal Abstracts.
 Buzzard uses it for the Xena project.
-One of the Xena Project's goals is to rewrite every theorem and proof in the undergraduate math curriculum of Imperial College London in Lean.
-Tao released a Lean companion to his Real analysis textbook Analysis I, consisting of a formalization of selected sections of the mathematical text.
+One of the Xena Project's goals is to rewrite every theorem and proof in the undergraduate maths curriculum of Imperial College London in Lean.
+Tao released a Lean companion to his real analysis textbook Analysis I, consisting of a formalization of selected sections of the mathematical text.
 Macbeth is using Lean to teach students the fundamentals of mathematical proof with instant feedback.

 Noteworthy formalizations

 In 2021, a team of researchers used Lean to verify the correctness of a proof by Peter Scholze in the area of condensed mathematics.
 The project garnered attention for formalizing a result at the cutting edge of mathematical research.
 In 2023, Terence Tao used Lean to formalize a proof of the Polynomial Freiman-Ruzsa (PFR) conjecture, a result published by Tao and collaborators in the same year.
+In 2026, Erdős Problems 728, 347, and 369 were solved using AI assistance and formally verified with Lean.

+Physics

+Physlib aspires to be the definitive library for physics in Lean, akin to Mathlib for mathematics.
+It aims to be a comprehensive repository containing fundamental definitions, theorems, and calculations from physics.

+Kevin Buzzard at Imperial College London says that formalization is having a big impact on mathematics, and that there is no reason that theoretical physics can not be treated in the same way.